MA Anthropology 12 months Postgraduate Programme By University of Bristol |TopUniversities

 The programme will introduce you to anthropological research design and data analysis using qualitative and mixed methods, including ethnographic and visual methods; survey, interview and focus-group design; participatory approaches and research ethics.
 There are opportunities for undertaking an off-campus placement with an external partner such as a media-tech company, museum, heritage organisation, NGO or local authority.
 You can gain first-hand experience of working in a vibrant and diverse industry while putting into practice the skills you have learned throughout the course.

-The programme will enhance your transferable skills and employability by providing valuable research experience and developing a network of contacts in and beyond work placement providers.
+This MA will enhance your transferable skills and employability by providing valuable research experience and helping you develop a network of contacts in and beyond work placement providers.

 Programme overview